istio/istio/mixer/doc/devel/collaboration.md

 hours before merging.
 Of course "complex" and "controversial" are left to the judgment of the people involved, but we trust that part of being a committer is the judgment required to evaluate such things honestly, and not be motivated by your desire (or your cube-mate's desire) to get their code merged.
-Also see "Holds" below, any reviewer can issue a "hold" to indicate that the PR is in fact complicated or complex and deserves further review.
+Any reviewer can issue a ["hold"](#holds) to indicate that the PR is in fact complicated or complex and deserves further review.

 PRs that are incorrectly judged to be merge-able, may be reverted and subject to